 Internationally, the Choir has toured in Europe, Asia and South America and in 2011 undertook its first US tour with the assistance of Culture Ireland as part of Imagine Ireland, a year of Irish Arts in America 2011 following on from a performance in The White House in March 2011.

 In recent years the Choir has a renewed commitment to recording with recent releases including One Day Fine on the RTE Lyric FM label andAcallam na Senórach on the Harmonia Mundi label, as well as a recording to accompany the publication of Choirland: An Anthology of Irish Choral Musicin collaboration with the Contemporary Music Centre and the Association of Irish Choirs.
-Future recordings include a recording of works by Gerald Barry also featuring the Crash Ensemble (March 2013), and a collection of Christmas music on the Harmonia Mundi label (December 2014).
+Recordings include works by Gerald Barry also featuring the Crash Ensemble (March 2013), and a collection of Christmas music on the Harmonia Mundi label (December 2014).

 The Choir continues to foster relationships with other distinguished performing ensembles and organisations both at home and abroad including the Crash Ensemble, Theatre of Voices, Irish Baroque Orchestra, Kronos Quartet, Irish Chamber Orchestra, Contemporary Music Centre, and the Association of Irish Choirs.
 The Choir enjoys a unique relationship with Cork International Choral Festival where it is Choir in Residence on an annual basis.